mindsdb/lightwood/README.md

 **Our Major Incentive and SWAG!**

 Make contributions and enter into the draw for a [Deep Learning Laptop](https://lambdalabs.com/deep-learning/laptops/tensorbook) **powered by the NVIDIA RTX 3080 Max-Q GPU**.
-Pre-installed with TensorFlow, PyTorch, CUDA, cuDNN and more.
+Pre-installed with TensorFlow, PyTorch, CUDA, cuDNN, and more.

 <p align="center">
 <img src="/assets/laptop.jpeg" alt="Tensorbook" width="400"/>